davide-marino00/PBI_DOCS/refac.md

 ### Breakdown of the Expression:

-- **DISTINCTCOUNT**: This function counts the number of unique values in a specified column.
+- **DISTINCTCOUNT**: This function counts the number of distinct (unique) values in a specified column.
 In this case, it is counting unique entries.

 - **vw_Timesheet[EmployeeName]**: This specifies the column from which the unique values are being counted.
 Here, it refers to the `EmployeeName` column in the `vw_Timesheet` table.

 ### What It Achieves:

-In simple business terms, this measure provides the total number of different employees who have submitted timesheets.
-It helps organizations understand how many distinct employees are actively logging their work hours, which can be useful for workforce analysis, payroll processing, and resource management.

-For example, if the result of this measure is 50, it means that there are 50 different employees who have filled out timesheets, regardless of how many times each employee has submitted their hours.
+In simple terms, this measure calculates how many different employees have logged time in the timesheet.
+For example, if there are entries for "Alice", "Bob", and "Alice" again, the result of this measure would be 2, because there are two unique names (Alice and Bob).

+### Business Context:

+This measure is useful for understanding workforce participation or engagement.
+It helps businesses track how many individual employees are contributing to projects or tasks over a specific period, which can be important for resource management, payroll, and performance analysis.

 **`HoursDifference`**